blake-c-aggienetwork/advent-of-code-2022/README.md

 Here are my solutions for Advent of Code 2022.
 I have written them in C++ to become more proficient in the language and compete in a private leaderboard from an internet community.

-The code itself is not particularly good since I have not written in C++ since school and the goal is to solve the question as fast as possible.
+The code itself is not particularly good since I have not written in C++ for a long time and the goal is to solve the question as fast as possible.

 https://adventofcode.com/

-## Stats
+## Global Ranking by Time and Stats

 |       | Part 1   |      |       | Part 2   |      |       |
 |-------|----------|------|-------|----------|------|-------|